-The almost-most-expensive Mustang to be ever bought in an auction, the 1968 Shelby EXP 500 Green Hornet, apparently has a sister named “Little Red.”
+Apparently, the 1968 Shelby EXP 500 Green Hornet has a sister called “Little Red.”
 The legendary vehicle has now been found and it could be worth a ridiculous amount of money!

-The experimental Ford Shelby Prototype was discovered in a North Texas field this past spring after spending at least two decades outdoors.
+This past spring, the experimental Ford Shelby Prototype was discovered in a North Texas field.
 The owner wasn’t aware that he had the near-mythical first Mustang Shelby GT500 rusting away on his property.

 Shelby’s Little Red prototype GT500 EXP, is considered the “Holy Grail” of lost collector cars – and its finally been located!

-The Little Red’s last appearance was when it was a model for Ford’s popular 1968 Mustang California Special before it was moved to storage and presumably lost.
+The last time people laid their eyes on Little Red was when it was a model for Ford’s popular 1968 Mustang California Special.
+It was then moved to storage and many presumed that it got lost.
 What’s left of the neglected prototype was located and verified on March 3, 2018.